Solver Parameters

 >>> sampleset = qpu.sample_ising({}, J, num_reads=1000, **reverse_anneal_params)

-Supported on: QPU and VFYC Solvers
+Supported on: QPU Solvers

-Sets the duration, in microseconds with a resolution of 0.01 \(\mu s\) for Advantage and 0.02 \(\mu s\) for D-Wave 2000Q systems, of quantum annealing time, per read.
 This value populates the qpu_anneal_time_per_sample field returned in the timing structure.
 Supported values are positive floating-point numbers.

 Default value is shown by default_annealing_time.

-Relevant Properties
+Relevant Properties#

-Interacts with Parameters
+Interacts with Parameters#

 This illustrative example configures the anneal time on a random native problem.